-Investment $^{new} = (\beta \cdot Increase in power generation) \cdot Line costs$
+$Investment^{new} = (\beta \cdot Increase in power generation) \cdot Line costs$

-The term $\beta$ , which reflects the additional amount of network length needed for each additional unit of generation, is estimated for each region using data on network length and generation for the period 1970-2014.
+The term $\beta$ , which reflects the additional amount of network length needed for each additional unit of generation, is estimated for each region using data on network length and generation for the period 1970-2018.
 The unit costs of addition transmission or distribution lines are derived from observed capital expenditure data.
+For future years we assume that the real unit cost of networks increases as labour costs increase, taking into account the differences in labour costs between countries.